felipefontoura/felipefontoura/README.md

 ### 👨‍🎓 Education & Learning

-Yes, I have a CS degree from University of Vale do Paraíba (BSc, Computer Engineering, 2001-2006), but my real education never stops.
+Yes, I have a BSc, Computer Engineering, 2001-2006, but my real education never stops.
 Most of what I know comes from:

 - 💡 Building real products
 - 📖 Late night documentation deep-dives